imsamleung/Personalized-Product-Recommendation-System/README.md

 | `GET`  | `/products/{product_id}/recommend/proposed?n=10`                           | Get top n recommended products using proposed solution.                  |
 | `GET`  | `/products/{product_id}/recommend/content-based-filtering?n=10`            | Get top n recommended products using content-based filtering.            |
 | `GET`  | `/products/{product_id}/recommend/item-based-collaborative-filtering?n=10` | Get top n recommended products using item-based-collaborative-filtering. |

+- Before calling any recommendation endpoints, you need to login as a user first.
+- To try a different user, please call the /logout URL and then call the /login/{user_id} to login as another user.
+- You may find a specific user with user_id by calling the /users URL with desired offset and limit.